Carath/TeXdrawer/README.md

   - service goal weighted by dataset balance
   - custom goal (to be defined)
 - Build the best service possible for the desired task.

+## Benchmarks

+Benchmarks of the classification capabilities of the previous services have been done, and their results are saved in ``` backend/logs/ ```.
+Note however that:
+- Many classes have too few samples, their recall score is probably highly inaccurate.
+- Detexify: training seems to have been done only on the first 20K of the 210454 samples.
+Here, testing has been done on the last 20K samples (this took ~ 35 minutes).
+Only 970 of the 1077 symbols are present in those test samples.

+For both services, new samples need to be created in order to have a more robust validation.

 ## Links